top of page

 • They do not prevent all exposure to other users

 Controls support safeguarding.
 They do not replace it.
+Make sure you understand how to use these tools effectively.

 Children need to know: